2024 FAQs for Applicants

 (This does not relate to performers).

 I’m from out of town!
 Can I still apply?
-Can you help me get to you?
+Will you support my travel and lodging?

 While we are open to artists from anywhere, the organization does not have additional travel stipends to offer out-of-state artists.